Introduction to Hadoop

 How does Hadoop Work?

-To execute large scale processing one can connect together multiple commodity computers to a single-CPU, as a single functional distributed system and have the clustered machines read the dataset in parallel and provide intermediate, and after integration desired output.
+Hadoop helps to execute large amount of processing where the user can connect together multiple commodity computers to a single-CPU, as a single functional distributed system and have the particular set of clustered machines that reads the dataset in parallel and provide intermediate, and after integration gets the desired output.